hkalia/libarr/README.md

 ``` C
 int8_t			arr_init(t_arr *src, size_t cap, t_arr_elm elm);
 ```
-The `arr_init` must be called to initialize the array, if it isn't called, there will be problems.
+The `arr_init` must be called to initialize the array.
+If it isn't called, there will be problems.
 The function sets up the array and does the first allocation.
-If any of the parameters are equal to 0 the function will return -1. if the allocation fails the function will also return -1.
+If any of the parameters are equal to `0` or `NULL`, the function will return `-1`.
+If the allocation fails the function will also return `-1`.
 This function makes a call to `malloc(cap * elm.sze)`.

 The first parameter `t_arr *src` takes the address of the array that you would like to perform this function on.
 All of the functions in this library have the same first parameter (there are small exceptions).

 The second parameter is a `size_t` which represents how big you want your first allocation to be.
 For example, if you are expecting at least 100 characters, you should pass 100 instead of 1.
 In this example, for demonstration's sake, I passed 1.

 The third parameter takes the following struct:
 ``` C
 typedef struct	s_elm